Savvi Credit Union is here to help local SMEs/Primary Producers who are coping with the challenges presented by Brexit and Covid-19.

 Please note that the SBCI eligibility letter/code is not a guarantee of loan approval and does not impose any obligation on the on lender to provide a loan.
 Approval of loans is subject to the scheme lenders’ own credit criteria, policies, and procedures.

-The Brexit Impact Loan Scheme operates until 31 December 2021 or until the scheme has been fully subscribed.
+The Brexit Impact Loan Scheme operates until 30 June 2022 or until the scheme is fully subscribed.

 Viable micro-, small, and medium-sized enterprises (SMEs) and Small Mid-Cap enterprises that meet the eligibility criteria.

 SMEs are defined by the standard EU definition contained in Commission Recommendation 2003/361/EC as enterprises that: